nodejs/TSC/OpenSSL-Strategy.md

   APIs, but the alternatives to those deprecated APIs do not exist in OpenSSL 1.1.1.
 So, Node.js 16.x either needs to ship calling deprecated APIs, or break compatibility with OpenSSL 1.1.1 (so it will _only build with 3.x_).
-4. Behavioural differences in OpenSSL 3.x currently fail many tests in the Node.js master test suite (effort to fix this is unknown, impact of fixing in terms of compatibility is unknown).

 Tracking issue: <https://github.com/nodejs/node/issues/29817>